 - Flexible work scheduling to allow time for breast milk expression,

-- Access to private locations for breast milk expression,
+- Access to private, non-bathroom location for breast milk expression,

 - Access to a clean, safe water source to wash hands and clean pumping equipment, and

 - Access to hygienic options for workplace storage of expressed breast milk.

 This intervention functions at two levels: at the state-level and at the worksite level.
 DSHS provides resources and support to worksites wanting to be designated and the worksites must implement their individual plans for achieving and sustaining designation.

 Target Behavior: Breastfeeding

 - Completes formative assessment process to define and understand key audiences and effective strategies/messaging to motivate behavior change,